 Page 2 and 3 in the Bach coloring book: Veit Bach, the great-great-grandfather of Johann Sebastian Bach was the first in the family who made music.

-Here is a real large drawing for you.
+Here is a real broad drawing for you.
 So you get a perfect feeling.
 Johann Sebastian Bach stands right in front of the Frauenkirche, which is "Our Lady's Church" in Dresden.
-In Dresden a really memorable music contest happened back then.
+In Dresden, a really memorable music contest happened back then.

 Page 4 and 5 of the Bach coloring book: the world famous Wartburg Castle is located on a mountain close to the city of Eisenach, where Johann Sebastian Bach was born.

 Page 6 and 7 of the coloring book: Johann Ambrosius Bach and Maria Elisabetha returned to the Bach House with newborn Johann Sebastian.
 That was on March 21st, 1685 after Johann Sebastian was born in a nearby house.

 Page 8 and 9 of the JSB coloring book: after his mom and dad had died, when Johann Sebastian was nine years old, he moved in with his brother to the city of Ohrdruf.
 There he pilfered a booklet with compositions to copy from.